LukeShortCloud/rootpages/src/programming/go.rst

 Switch
 ~~~~~~

 The ``switch`` statement is a simplified ``if`` statement to check the value of a variable.
-Only the first mathced case will be executed.
+Only the first matched case will be executed.

 .. code-block:: go